Walong Libong Piso: Production

-After completing his master's degree Dante balboa back to show business to write and direct films and he proposed a project to Benjamin Austria.
-Director Dante Balboa immediately starts directing and he starts with the film Graduation Day and a live theater play titled Walong Libong Piso which thay are planning to have a film version after the release of the said theater play.
+After completing his master's degree Dante Balboa returned to show business to write and direct films.
+He proposed a project to Benjamin Austria.
+Director Dante Balboa starts directing and he starts with the film Graduation Day, followed by a live theater play titled Walong Libong Piso.
 All of the projects are under BenTria Productions.
 The film version of the production reflects the real time aspect by being shot in a single take, only moving around through zooms and pans.

 Music

 The film official theme song titled "Init ng Katawan" was written by Dante Balboa, arranged by Elmer Bancaflor, produced by BenTria Productions and interpreted by Aris Conception.

 Release

 The film director Dante Balboa first announced on his social media the release date of the re-run of Walong Libong Piso play on November and December 2025 and posted the release date of the film version of it on October 22, 2025, under Bentria Production.